dpa99c/phonegap-launch-navigator/README.md

     Defaults to "driving" if not specified.
     Specify using `launchnavigator.TRANSPORT_MODE` constants.
     - {boolean} enableGeocoding - (Android and iOS only) if true, and input location type(s) doesn't match those required by the app, use geocoding to obtain the address/coords as required.
 Defaults to true.
-    - {boolean} enableGeolocation - (Windows only) if false, the plugin will NOT attempt to use the geolocation plugin to determine the current device position when the start location parameter is omitted.
-Defaults to true.
     - {object} extras - a key/value map of extra app-specific parameters.
 For example, to tell Google Maps on Android to display Satellite view in "maps" launch mode: `{"t": "k"}`
         - These will be appended to the URL used to invoke the app, e.g. `google_maps://?t=k&...`
         - See [Supported app URL scheme documentation wiki page](https://github.com/dpa99c/phonegap-launch-navigator/wiki/Supported-app-URL-scheme-documentation) for links to find app-specific parameters.